‘This is God’s grace’: Illinois teen hopes to create memories while battling terminal brain tumor

 The City of Batavia heard about Worley’s story and proclaimed Nov.
 7 “Brice Worley Day.”

 In addition to sunsets, Chicago sports and fishing, Worley loves using his metal detector on the beach.
-His Make-A-Wish trip was supposed to be in Hawaii, but COVID-19 had other plans.
+His Make-A-Wish trip was supposed to take him to Hawaii, but COVID-19 had other plans.

+“We went to Florida instead,” Wilson said.
+“He wants to go to Hawaii and wants to use his metal detector on the beach.
+Brice just wants memories.
+He knows he’s going to go to heaven and he knows all the memories he’s made are going to carry him.”

 The teen wants to create as many family-oriented memories as possible with his time left.
 Worley hopes to see the Grand Canyon and go back to the Smoky Mountains.